euclidgame/euclidgame.github.io/content/about.md

 weight: 2
 ---

 I am a visiting scholar at UIUC, working with Prof. [Tianyin Xu](https://euclidgame.github.io).
+I have recently got my Bachelor's degree in Computer Science (top 0.5\%) from [Nanjing University](https://www.nju.edu.cn/en/About/Message_from_the_Leadership.htm).

 Rather than confining myself to a specific area, I have this research vision[^1]: I enjoy creating *general* and *rigorous* abstractions for programs--they are beautiful, and exploring their applications in *complex* modern software systems.
 I believe that